 Trade in the Digital Economy: A tralac guide

-The digitalisation of the economy requires new ways of thinking about competition, intellectual property, taxation, industrial policy, privacy, cybersecurity, the labour market, immigration and skills and, of course trade.
+The digitalisation of the economy requires new ways of thinking about competition, intellectual property, taxation, industrial policy, privacy, cyber security, the labour market, immigration, skills, investment and, of course, trade.

 Digital economy is understood as that part of economic output derived primarily from digital technologies with a business model based on digital goods and services.
 The main components of the digital economy include fundamental innovations (semiconductors, processors), core technologies (computers, electronic devices) and enabling infrastructures (the internet and telecoms networks), digital and information technology (e.g. digital platforms, mobile applications and payment services).
 The digital economy encompasses online platforms (e.g. Google, Facebook and Amazon), platform-enabled services (e.g. Uber and Airbnb), trade in electronic transmissions (e.g. online delivery of software, music, e-books, films and video game) and mobile technology and applications including mobile payment services.

 The wheels of international trade are powered by the internet.
 From the smallest informal trade to a major supply agreement, contracts are transacted online; whether via email, e-commerce store, or digital platform.
 Any formal trade relies on the internet for implementation – financing, documentation and logistics are all digitally driven, and becoming more and more so.
 Whether it is an emailed order, an online purchase, or merely the financial arrangements behind the transaction, the internet will inevitably be used in conducting international trade.